-Do less for more time with these tips to improve transition, triathlon’s fourth skill
+Do less for more time with these tips to improve transition, considered as triathlon’s fourth skill

 Some people think that triathlon only has three disciplines, but what they don’t know is that there’s another hidden one.
-The fourth discipline many triathletes tend to neglect is transition.
-It may seem like an insignificant thing for some, but it’s just as important as the other three.
+The fourth discipline many triathletes tend to neglect is transitions.
+It may seem like an insignificant aspect on the surface, but it’s just as important as the other three.
 Some people unknowingly take forever in the transition areas, but here’s how you can avoid being that person.

 Before a race, you should already know what you’re going to do and in what order you plan on doing things.
 Don’t just figure it out on the day itself, but practice before the race.
 You can cut the time you spend by multitasking.
 There are little things you can do that make a difference such as not holding onto your cap and goggles the whole time or if you need to take off items, do them while running.
 Also, place them in order of the events.
 Put your cycling gear in front of your running gear.

-Time doesn’t stop when you’re transitioning, so it’s important to be aware of how much time you spend here.
-In a close call race, it still counts for seconds and minutes into your time.
+Time doesn’t stop when you’re in transition, so it’s important to be aware of how much time you spend there.
+In a close call race, seconds and minutes matter.
 There are other waves in the race, so you can’t be too comfortable.
 That one second difference could have been your time spent in transition.

 Learn more here: